 The workshop aims at uncovering the hidden realities of ancient Egyptian urban living previously unexperienced and unimagined.
 It invites us to reorient our senses, so that visualization becomes passive and olfaction becomes active.
 Through focusing on the olfactory, we will gain a new perspective on the ancient Egyptians’ interaction with their environment.

 To receive a Certificate of Completion for this workshop series you will need to participate in each class and complete the Quiz provided.

 Since each workshop will be live and NOT recorded, it is important to make a commitment to attending.

-IMPORTANT: Each of these workshops are LIVE and not recorded, there are no refunds, if you are not able to attend one or all of the workshops.
+IMPORTANT: Each of these three hour classes are LIVE and not recorded, there are no refunds if you are not able to attend one or all of the classes.

-These workshops are copyrighted, no portion of it may be duplicated without written permission. ©DoraGoldsmith
+This workshop and individual classes are copyrighted, no portion may be duplicated without written permission. ©DoraGoldsmith

 ABOUT OUR INSTRUCTOR: DORA GOLDSMITH

 Dora Goldsmith is an Egyptologist whose research focuses on the sense of smell in ancient Egypt.
 Based on the written sources, Dora investigates the ancient Egyptians' perception of the world through the sense of smell and recreates their smellscape.
 Her published works include the concept of stench in ancient Egypt (2019), the scents of mummification (2019) and the smellscape of ancient Egyptian cities (2020).
 Dora gives lectures and workshops around the world accompanied by her scent reconstructions, where the long-lost world of the ancient Egyptians comes back to life through your nose.
 Two of her scent reconstructions, the Mendesian and the scent of mummification, have been exhibited in museums around the world.

 Do you have questions?
 Please refer to the FAQ's page here for this workshop series before contacting us.